-2.3 Establish the Inspector-General for Animal Welfare
+2.3 Expand the Inspector-General of Animal Welfare and Live Animal Exports

 During the 2022 federal election campaign, the Australian Labor Party committed to establishing the "independent office of the Inspector-General for Animal Welfare" to "increase accountability and transparency for reporting of animal welfare breaches" with a funding allocation of \$1 million a year.
 This commitment was recognised in the October 2022 Budget.